Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 There are many interesting things going on in these ~30 lines of code so let's break it down!
 * The `dialogue_state` node is the parent node and it is similar to a virtual class in OOP.
 It defines the variables and abilities of the nodes but the details of the abilities will be specified in the inheriting children nodes.
 * In this case, `dialogue_state` has 4 node abilities:
     * `can nlu`: NLU stands for Natural Language Understanding.
-This ability will analyze user's incoming requset and apply AI models.
+This ability will analyze user's incoming request and apply AI models.
     * `can process`: This ability uses the NLU results and figure out the next dialogue state the walker should go to.
     * `can nlg`: NLG stands for Natural Language Generation.
-This abilitiy will compose response to the user, often based on the results from `nlu`.
+This ability will compose response to the user, often based on the results from `nlu`.
     * `can classify_intent`: an ability to handle intent classification.
 This is the same intent classification logic that has been copied over from the walker.
     * `can extract_entities`: a new ability with a new AI model -- entity extraction.
 We will cover that just in a little bit (read on!).
 * Between these four node abilities, `classify_intent` and `extract_entities` have concrete logic defined while `nlu` and `nlg` are "virtual node abilities", which will be specified in each of the inheriting children.